 Homemade Sweet Crescent Rolls with Cherries

-This is one nostalgic recipe, in Moldova these rolls are very popular and people usually make them for Christmas and Easter.
+This is one nostalgic recipe!
+In Eastern Europe, these rolls are very popular and people usually make them for Christmas and Easter.
 I was always looking forward to winter vacation to go visit my grandparents and stuff my face with homemade pastries.
-I used to wake up to the amazing aroma of freshly baked homemade sweet crescent rolls that were stuffed with gem or cherries.
+Also, I used to wake up to the amazing aroma of freshly baked homemade sweet crescent rolls that were stuffed with gem or cherries.
 The sweet scent made the house smell amazing and well worth the wake up call on a cold winter morning.

-Its not a secret that I love dessert for breakfast, I am a total believer that starting your day with something sweet brings you luck.
+Its not a secret that I love dessert for breakfast.
+I am a total believer that starting your day with something sweet brings you luck.
 Just look at this pastry basket, isn’t it the perfect coffee companion?
-I am so lucky to have my mother in law living with us, she is the expert at making these rolls, and usually we ask her to make huge batches for us to devour during the week.

-These mini rolls are super addictive, the flaky dough is just slightly sweet mostly from the sugar topping, I choose to fill mine with cherries since I am forever obsessed and totally in love with them.
-I used canned sour cherries, but you can totally use fresh, I just prefer canned since they are pitted and in my opinion juicier since they retain some of the juice after draining.
+These mini rolls are super addictive.
+Firstly, the flaky dough is just slightly sweet mostly from the sugar topping.
+Usually, I choose to fill mine with cherries, since I am forever obsessed and totally in love with them.
+Also, I used canned sour cherries, but you can totally use fresh once.
+However, I prefer canned since they are pitted, and in my opinion juicier, since they retain some of the juice after draining.

 - 2 1/4 teaspoons active dry yeast (one packet)

 - 3 cups all-purpose flour (plus more for rolling)